Kenya travel advice

 - public areas such as tourist attractions, restaurants, bars, coffee shops, shopping centres, markets, hotels and other sites frequented by foreigners

-- Always be aware of your surroundings when in public places
+Always be aware of your surroundings when in public places and stay at hotels that have robust security measures.

-Kenya’s border with Somalia is closed, but it is porous and Somali militias and bandit groups have carried out cross-border attacks against foreigners and humanitarian workers in this region.
-Some incidents involved the use of improvised explosive devices and have resulted in injuries and deaths, including at the Dadaab refugee camp, 80 km from the Somali border.
-The risk of such attacks in the region remains high.
+Kenya’s border with Somalia is porous despite being officially closed.
+Armed groups, including Somali militias, continue cross-border attacks and have targeted foreigners and humanitarian workers in the past.
+Some incidents involved the use of improvised explosive devices (IEDs), resulting in casualties, including incidents near the Dadaab refugee camp, 80 km from the Somali border.

-There is also an increased risk of kidnapping in the northeastern Kenyan counties of Mandera, Wajir and Garissa bordering Somalia and the coastal areas of Lamu County.
-Groups based in Somalia and northeastern Kenya have targeted humanitarian workers, tourists and residents in the past and deaths have occurred.
+There is a risk of kidnapping in the northeastern counties bordering Somalia, including Mandera, Wajir and Garissa, as well as in Lamu County’s coastal areas.
+Groups based in Somalia and northeastern Kenya have previously targeted humanitarian workers, tourists, and local residents, resulting in casualties.

 Areas bordering South Sudan and Ethiopia

-There is an extreme threat of kidnapping, terrorism and cross-border violence in the northern counties of Marsabit and Turkana within 110 km of Ethiopia and South Sudan.
+There is a risk of kidnapping, terrorism, cross-border violence, and criminal activity in the northern counties of Marsabit and Turkana bordering Ethiopia and South Sudan.

 Northern and Western Kenya